 - Community partnerships

-The specifics of how each principle shows up vary tremendously from one school to the next.
+The application of each principle varies tremendously from one school to the next.
 What matters is that each principle is thoughtfully addressed within the overall school design, carefully integrated with other design components, and intentionally cultivated during the implementation process.

-At XQ, we believe that every community can and must transform its high schools, so all students are fully prepared for the future.
+At XQ, we believe that every community can and must transform its high schools so that all students are fully prepared for the future.
 Most high schools need to change dramatically, and even the best high schools should do far better.

 We’re not the only ones who see the need and feel a sense of urgency.
-Everywhere we’ve worked—during the XQ Super School Challenge and more recently in Rhode Island and New York City—we’ve seen a hunger to do this work that far exceeded our expectations.
+Everywhere we’ve worked—most recently in our partnership with DCPS—we’ve seen a hunger to do this work that far exceeded our expectations.
 Where we thought we’d see a handful of prospective design teams stepping up, we saw dozens; where we expected dozens, we saw hundreds.

 To help teams do this important but difficult work, we offer a suite of materials: